School-Time Matinee Series

 As part of our Read It, See It, Hear It, Be It program, we will offer FREE workshops in conjunction with GRAMMY Museum Mississippi and the Delta Arts Alliance on the day of the performance.
 Recommended for 5th-8th grades, GRAMMY Museum Mississippi’s Right to Write: Music’s Journey to Freedom Workshop is the exploration and examination of important moments in the Civil Rights movement that inflicted change not only in the south but all around the world.
 This educational presentation gives insight on how songs that became synonymous with the Civil Rights Movement gave people of color a voice to stand up and be heard.
 This workshop displays how songs of hope gave individuals a voice and still gives people a voice today.

 Rosa Parks: My Story books available for $1!
-Recommended reading level: 3rd-8th
+Recommended reading level: 3rd-8th.
+Less than 20 books remaining!

 The Snowy Day and Other Stories